MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-how-to.md

 - **Aggregation per attribute value:** Most common calculation scope, and is represented by Process map or Statistics panel for any attribute.
 Input is set of events or edges with the same value of selected attribute and output is set of results, single result per each attribute value.
 Default Process map uses attribute Activity to calculate results per each set of events with the same Activity value.

-Have a look at total event count in Minit desktop application.
+Have a look at total event count in minit.
 In Statistic Case overview panel you can see a global single result for total count of all events in view.

 :::image type="content" alt-text="Screenshot of the total count of all events in view." source="media/total-event-count.png":::